krevanth/ZAP/README.md

 The 32-bit standard Wishbone bus makes it easy to interface to other components over a typical 32-bit FPGA SoC bus, without the need for up/down converters.

-For single and block transfers, BUS_LATENCY refers to the number of cycles the bus takes to generate an ACK=1 after seeing a STB=1.
-Provide the worst case number.

-For burst transfers, BUS_LATENCY refers to the initial bus delay before serving the burst, plus the number of cycles for which ACK=0 during the burst.
-Provide the worst case number.

-All numbers assume a 64B cache line where relevant.

 #### 1.2.1.
 ONLY_CORE = 0x0 Configuration